kohana/kohana/README.markdown

 This is the current development version of [Kohana](http://kohanaphp.com/).

-## Forking, Merging, and Tracking Origin

-With git, there is no central repository.
-In order to keep your local fork in sync with "origin", you will to set up the main repository as a remote:
+## Distributed Source Control Management

+Unlike SVN, git does not used a central repository.
+This is why git is "distributed" and SVN is "centralized".
+Although this makes git an extremely powerful system for collaborators, tracking changes between various collaborators can quickly become difficult as multiple forks are created.

+### Managing Remote Repositories

+First, you will need to tell git about the remote repository:

     git remote add shadowhand git://github.com/shadowhand/kohana.git

 This adds "shadowhand" as a remote repository that can be pulled from.
-(Only do this once!)

     git checkout -b shadowhand/master

-This creates a local branch "shadowhand/master" of the master branch of the "shadowhand" respository.
+This creates a local branch "shadowhand/master" of the master branch of the "shadowhand" repository.

-(Only do this once!)
+### Merging Changes from Remote Repositories

+Now that you have a remote repository, you can pull changes into your local repository:

     git checkout shadowhand/master

-This switches to your new "shadowhand/master" branch.
+This switches to the previously created "shadowhand/master" branch.

     git pull shadowhand master